Xing Kong: Availability

-Xing Kong is broadcast free-to-air on AsiaSat 3S (now AsiaSat 7) over the Asia-Pacific region (given that the local laws permit the use of privately owned Satellite dishes).
+Xing Kong alongside its international channel are available free-to-air on AsiaSat 3S (now AsiaSat 7) over the Asia-Pacific region (given that the local laws permit the use of privately owned Satellite dishes).
 This coverage spans from Outer Mongolia all the way to Australia and New Zealand.
 Although the geostationary satellite is located directly above China, private satellite tuning is prohibited in the mainland.